strvcom/android-chat-component/firestore_queries.md

 #### Loading user data

-The data of the users will be downloaded periodically (by default not more often than once per hour) to keep it up to date and saved into a local database with a timestamp of the last update.
+The data of the users will be downloaded periodically (by default not more often than once per hour) to keep it up to date and saved in a local database with a timestamp of the last update.
-The connection to the user's collection will never be opened for longer periods and only for the one-time request.
+The connection to the user's collection will never be opened for longer periods, only for the one-time request.

 ```
 fun getFirestoreUser() = firestoreDb  // this is a reference to the firestore database that I'm connected to